Local growth rate in ammonoid septa – ontogenetic and phylogenetic consequences

 Model of septum (chamber separation wall) in an ammonite.
 Ill: Øyvind Hammer

-The project consists in fossil preparation, morphometric measurement (laser scanner or coordinate measuring machine) and calculation of local growth rates.
+The project consists of fossil preparation, morphometric measurement (laser scanner or coordinate measuring machine) and calculation of local growth rates.
 Interpretation with respect to connections between ontogeny and phylogeny (heterochrony).
 The project may involve cooperation with a research group in Switzerland.

-The student should have some background in computer science.
+The student should have some background in computer science/informatics.
 An interest in 3D computer graphics would be an advantage.